 - Berghamer House is designed to support seniors with physical challenges.
 Staffed by a qualified team of nurses, social service coordinators, life enrichment specialists, and wellness professionals, Berghamer House keeps residents physically, intellectually, and vocationally engaged while providing a variety of services, including medication administration; an on-staff nurse practitioner; restorative therapy; dressing and grooming; mobility assistance; incontinence care; bathing; resident assistance services; housekeeping services; three daily meals with restaurant-style dining and optional in-room service;—all in a home-like setting and delivered with an interdisciplinary care planning approach aimed at meeting the holistic needs of our community members.

-- Rookwood House provides a uniquely attractive option for seniors looking for the elegance and amenities of home in a long-term nursing care setting.
+- Romney House provides a uniquely attractive option for seniors looking for the elegance and amenities of a home in a long-term nursing care setting.
 Each spacious studio or one-bedroom apartment features high ceilings, large windows, kitchenettes, and a large bathroom with walk-in showers.
-Community members also share a beautiful private dining room serving upscale meals with extraordinary garden views while also having access to personalized, catered living experiences, such as concierge services, specialized events, wellness coaching and more.
-From a thoughtful pillow menu to afternoon cocktails, your aging loved ones will continue to enjoy the quality of life to which they’re accustomed.
+Community members also share a beautiful private dining room serving delicious meals with extraordinary garden views while also having access to personalized services, events, wellness coaching, and more.
+Your aging loved ones will continue to enjoy the quality of life to which they’re accustomed.

 We take great pride in offering person-centered care aimed at enabling all of our community members to make the most of the transition to independent or assisted living.
 The exciting changes underway will further enhance our ability to do so.
 If you think your parent or other aging loved one would benefit from a move to MPL, click here for more information or schedule a tour today.